jsimnz/nifty.js/README.md

 To specify the modal animation, you just add the desired animation class to the modal along with the `nifty-modal` class.

-Event Name | CSS Class
+Animation Name | CSS Class
 --- | ---
 Fade In and Scale Up | `.fade-in-scale`
 Slide from the Right | `.slide-in-right`